sinclairzx81/typebox/readme.md

 ## Validation

 TypeBox schemas target JSON Schema draft 6 so any validator capable of draft 6 should be fine.
-A good library to use for validation in JavaScript environments is [AJV](https://www.npmjs.com/package/ajv).
-The following example shows setting up AJV 7 to work with TypeBox.
+A good library to use for validation in JavaScript environments is [Ajv](https://www.npmjs.com/package/ajv).
+The following example shows setting up Ajv to work with TypeBox.

 ```bash
 $ npm install ajv ajv-formats --save